 Curriculum Competencies for Public Child Welfare in California

 CalSWEC Curriculum Competencies for Public Child Welfare were created for use by California's schools of social work to prepare their child welfare students for work in the field.
-These competencies, which are revised every five years to reflect current practice, serve as a model for collaborative curriculum development across the nation.
+These competencies, revised periodically to reflect current practice, serve as a model for collaborative curriculum development across the nation.
+CalSWEC is currently under a revision process to reflect the 2015 Council on Social Work Education (CSWE) Educational Policy and Accreditation Standards (EPAS).